Why Choose PhilaU?

-- The University is located in the East Falls section of Philadelphia.
+- The University and main campus is located in the East Falls section of Philadelphia.
 This location is an intersection for the natural beauty of Fairmont Park and the bustling metropolitan life offered by Center City.

 - The Philadelphia metropolitan area offers a wide variety of medical opportunities and experiences, from free clinics to major university hospitals.

 - The New Jersey campus will initially be located in Stockton University’s Carnegie Center, a campus center in the Atlantic City resort area, one block off the beach.
 It will provide a dynamic adult learning environment.
 The Carnegie Center includes classrooms, physical diagnosis laboratory and simulation spaces, a computer lab, a student lounge, faculty offices, and seminar rooms.

 - We have long-standing relationships with many local physician offices and clinics, major teaching hospitals and community hospitals in the Philadelphia region.

 - Students have the opportunity to rotate in a rural Mississippi hospital and various sites in Maryland to gain a different type of clinical experience.

 - Students have participated in medical mission trips to Central America through the Philadelphia University Global Medical Brigade.

 - Our students are often involved with philanthropic pursuits with local and national charities.

 - The Philadelphia University PA Studies Program strives to create excellent clinicians as well as excellent human beings.

 - Strong scientific foundation courses support the clinically oriented coursework.